Ananta Tamang: Chitwan

 On 6 March 2022, Tamang joined Nepal Super League outfit FC Chitwan.

+Fortis

+He joined Fortis for the 2025–26 Bangladesh Football League.

 International career

 U-16

 Tamang represented Nepal at the 2014 AFC U-16 Championship, captaining his country in the first game against Uzbekistan in the absence of regular captain Bimal Gharti Magar.
 Tamang also scored a headed goal in a 1–4 defeat to North Korea, a game which eliminated Nepal from the tournament.

 U-19

 Tamang played every minute of every game at the 2015 SAFF U-19 Championship as the host Nepal won the tournament.
 Tamang also played all three games at the 2016 AFC U-19 Championship qualification but this time they were unsuccessful to qualify.

 U-23

 Tamang represented Nepal during the 2016 AFC U-23 Championship qualification but his country had a disastrous campaign, losing all four games and failing to score a single goal.
 Tamang himself had a particularly poor game against Iran where the last two goals of the match where the result of Tamang's poor headed clearances.